-To help you better understand what neurogenic shock is, this article will discuss its causes, symptoms, and treatment.
+To help you better understand what neurogenic shock is, this article will discuss:

 Causes of Neurogenic Shock

-The sympathetic nervous system is responsible for activating your “fight or flight” response.
-When activated, the blood vessels tighten (constrict), and blood pressure and heart rate increase.
+Neurogenic shock most commonly occurs following spinal cord injuries that disrupt innervation (the supply of energy) to the sympathetic nervous system.
+The sympathetic nervous system is responsible for activating the body’s “fight or flight” response.
+When activated, the body is on high alert: the blood vessels tighten (constrict), and blood pressure and heart rate increase.

 The sympathetic nervous system is opposed by the parasympathetic nervous system, which is responsible for your “rest and digest” functions.
 When activated, the blood vessels expand (dilate), blood pressure and heart rate decrease, and digestion is stimulated.

-In the following section, we’ll discuss common symptoms of neurogenic shock.
+In the following section, we’ll discuss common signs and symptoms of neurogenic shock.

-Loss of sympathetic tone causes the blood vessels to expand and loosen in a process called vasodilation.
-Because there’s limited pressure pushing blood throughout the body, your cells are not properly fueled with the oxygen and nutrients necessary for the body to function optimally.
+Loss of sympathetic innervation causes the blood vessels to dilate, which leads to limited pressure pushing blood throughout the body.
+As a result, cells are not properly fueled with the oxygen and nutrients necessary for optimal body functioning.

-Loss of sympathetic tone may also cause blood to pool in your veins.
-Instead of going back to the heart, the blood collects in your arms and legs.
-It’s a harmful cycle where less and less blood circulates throughout the body.
+Loss of sympathetic innervation may also cause blood to pool in the veins of the limbs.
+Instead of going back to the heart, blood may collect in the arms and legs.
+This creates a harmful cycle where less and less blood circulates throughout the body.